Overcoming Trials

 As often as possible, I walk through this field as the late afternoon daylight fades to dusk.
 Here, I find space to let go of my cares and connect with my Creator.
 Here, I find peace.

 Perhaps you long for God’s restorative touch as well.
-Today, we’ll discuss how to embrace God’s restoration, peace, and healing as we follow his directives in Scripture.
+Let’s discuss how to embrace God’s restoration, peace, and healing as we follow his directives in Scripture.
 This might include taking an evening walk in the moonlight, but we don’t need to leave the comfort of our homes to follow these three steps toward restoration.

 God’s Restoration: 3 Steps Toward Healing and Peace